 The first of 7 chakras is the Muladhara chakra, located at the base of the spine.
 Muladhara means Root and is related to survival, instinct and safety.
 When activated and balanced, the Muladhara chakra supports abundant health, energy, satisfaction with life feeling grounded, safe and secure.
 This chakra supports and provides prana to the colon, adrenals, low lumbar spine, pelvis, hips, legs and feet.

-The Svadisthana chakra is located above the pubis bone and below the naval.
-Svadishtana means Sweetness and is related to creativity, sensuality, passion and self nurturing.
-When activated and balanced, the Svadishtana chakra supports our sense of self boundaries, self expression, creativity and social skills.
+The Svadhishthana chakra is located above the pubis bone and below the naval.
+Svadhishthana means Sweetness and is related to creativity, sensuality, passion and self nurturing.
+When activated and balanced, the Svadhishthana chakra supports our sense of self boundaries, self expression, creativity and social skills.
 This chakra supports and provides prana to the low abdomen, urinary system, reproductive organs and mid lumbar spine.

 The Anahata chakra is at the heart center.
 In Sanskrit, Anahata means “unstruck’ and is related to love, compassion, nurturing and healing.
 When activated and balanced, the Anahata chakra supports our ability to love ourselves and others, to have empathy and radiate inner peace.
 This chakra supports the chest, thoracic spine, shoulders, arms, hands, lungs, thymus, heart and circulatory system.

 The Vishuddha chakra is at the throat center.
 In Sanskrit, Vishuddha means purification and is related to the ability to communicate and express oneself .
 When activated and balanced, the Vishuddha chakra supports communication skills and ability the to be truthful.
 This chakra supports the neck, throat, esophagus, jaw, tongue and thyroid gland.